Marty Walsh, the 54th Mayor of the City of Boston, has spent his life fighting for working families and those needing a second chance.

 - Equal Pay for Women: Marty’s Office of Women’s Advancement pioneered new strategies to close the wage gap by empowering women with free salary negotiation workshops and is working with employers to report and analyze their wage data.
 Over 30 other cities have adopted part of the national model Boston has created.

-Marty is a proud product of the City of Boston, born to Irish immigrants in Dorchester with a strong sense of community.
+Marty’s heart for working people and underdogs is deeply rooted.
+He is a proud product of the City of Boston, born to Irish immigrants in Dorchester and growing up with a strong sense of community.
 Marty’s father and his uncle were active in the leadership of Laborers Local 223, and the Walsh household was always filled with discussions of politics and the importance of fighting for the underdog.
-From an early age, Marty understood how government could help people find good jobs, send their kids to good schools, and feel safe in their neighborhood.
+From an early age, Marty understood in his bones the building blocks of America’s middle class in good jobs, affordable housing, strong schools, and safe neighborhoods.

 Marty’s defining experience as a young man was his recovery from alcoholism.
-He threw himself into the recovery community, where he built his sobriety by sharing it with others.
+He joined the recovery community, where he built his sobriety by sharing it with others.
 He remains a passionate advocate for those struggling with addiction, carrying the message of hope from Boston’s streets to national platforms.

 That’s what Marty’s life has been all about: getting things done for the people who are counting on him.
 As a labor leader, Marty created Building Pathways, a nationally recognized program to get low-income women and people of color into good careers.
 As a State Representative, Marty was instrumental in passing legislation during the financial crisis to get workers the pay and benefits they had earned; he was a leading advocate of addiction recovery services; and he was a courageous early defender of marriage equality.